 Stormwater Capture and One Water Collaborations

-Stormwater capture protects our water resources while providing investments in communities, flood control, green infrastructure, street beautification, sanitation, water conservation, and groundwater recharge.
-This track focuses on how stormwater capture builds partnerships across entities including water districts, wastewater agencies, municipalities, businesses, community development organizations, industrial entities, schools, and Phase II Non-Traditional permittees.
-This track includes successes and lessons learned from existing and developing One Water programs.
+Stormwater capture protects and enhances water resources while providing community benefits such as flood control, green spaces, street beautification, and climate resilience.
+This track focuses on how stormwater capture builds partnerships across entities including water districts, wastewater agencies, municipalities, businesses, community development organizations, industrial entities, schools, and Non-Traditional permittees.
+The track includes successes and lessons learned from existing and developing One Water programs, and discussions on how different interests and agencies can work together to maximize multiple benefits.

 Field Tour